EV charger installation not working

 Electrical

-The answer to 'EV charger installation not working' is that there can be several common causes, including improper wiring, issues with the electrical panel, or problems with the charger itself.
-Symptoms may include the charger not powering on, slow or intermittent charging, or error messages on the charger or vehicle display.
+The answer to 'EV charger installation not working' is that there are several common causes, including improper wiring, circuit breaker issues, and compatibility problems with the electrical panel.
+Symptoms may include the charger not powering on, error messages, or the vehicle not charging as expected.

 Step-by-Step Guide